 When using the ePCD system, every effort should be made to ensure the PCD is sent to the appropriate court.
-If a PCD is submitted to the wrong court, one of the judges at that court will review the PCD and either grant or deny it.
+If a PCD is submitted to the wrong court, one of the judges at the court the PCD was sent to will review the PCD and either grant or deny the PCD.

-Why do I get an error message when I try to log into the ePCD system from the Mobile Digital Computer (MDC)?
+• Why do I get an error message when I try to log into the ePCD system from the Mobile Digital Computer (MDC)?

 Personnel from the Mobile Digital Unit (MDU) of Communications and Fleet Management Bureau (CFMB) are currently in the process of updating the software on all MDCs.
 If the MDC you are using has not been updated with the most recent software, you will not be able to access the ePCD system from that MDC.
+However, there is an alternative means for one to complete an ePCD.
+Try a different browser (i.e. Microsoft Edge, or Internet Explorer).
+Department members may also access the ePCD system on a different MDC or a Department desktop computer.